How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 If you have always wanted to learn how to throw clay on the pottery wheel but don’t know where to start, this Step-by-Step beginner’s guide is perfect for you.

-This post will teach you all about throwing clay on a pottery wheel, how to prepare your clay and everything you need to get started with this fun and rewarding craft.
+This post will teach you everything you need to know about throwing clay on a pottery wheel, how to prepare your clay, and how to get started with this fun and rewarding craft.

 Along with following these steps, remember to be patient with yourself and practice with the goal of progress over perfection!